 Creating this flexibility in terms of where and when employees carry out their tasks is occurring in parallel with an increasingly strong focus on results, rather than simple presence in the office.
 The achievement of goals is becoming more important than simply being at your desk.
 Here, collaborative technologies provide the foundation for enabling this dual approach of flexible and activity-based work, as Andreas Weiss, Director of Digital Business Models with eco explains in interview.
 Through embracing the possibilities of digitalization, it is not just large global corporations, but also SMEs who can convert New Work concepts into practice (read Detlev Artelt's article "5 Tips on How to Drive Digitalization Forward").

 At the same time, new possibilities are arising to create a better balance between work and private life or family life.
-This is not only of importance for the many qualified women out there in the job market, but for everyone.
+This is not only of importance for the many qualified women (on the topic of Women in Tech, see the interviews with Sabrina Waltz from 1&1 IONOS and Stefanie Kemp, Member of the eco Association Presidency Committee) out there in the job market, but for everyone.

 Despite the current skills gap in many specialist areas, companies can retain and develop the skilled staff they need through nurturing talent, professional development, and enabling individual career paths.
 There’s more to offer today than a company car and the executive suite.
 Nowadays, career paths are many-faceted and diverse, and more and more often they are oriented to the respective phases of the employee’s life.
 For some “New Workers”, the further development of their skill set, or being given room for creativity, or the possibility to create a balance between job and private life are concepts which are more important than a title on a business card.

 Far-sighted companies committed to addressing specialist skills gaps in the long-term should also be prepared to get involved in a whole-societal approach to digital education.